Articles: Many, many… please see CV.

 Books: Intensional Logic and the Metaphysics of Intentionality, MIT Press, 1988

 _____ Abstract Objects: An Introduction to Axiomatic Metaphysics, Reidel, 1983

 YouTube (and other videos): Towards Leibniz’s Goal of a Computational Metaphysics

 Fifth email: Friday, July 16, 2020

-You are so quick (and me so slow), it may take some time to process your object-theoretic analysis because my hypostatized objects are de facto spatio-temporal and within a mathematical causal order yet are so far removed from the particles (as an atom is from the solar system)… so now I accept this object-theoretic analysis as a homework assignment to be turned in when new insights of understanding prevail.
+You are so quick (and me so slow), it may take some time to process your object-theoretic analysis because my hypostatized objects are de facto spatio-temporal and within a mathematical causal order yet are so far removed from the particles (as an atom is from the solar system)… so now I accept this object-theoretic analysis as a homework assignment to be turned into when new insights if and when a deeper understanding prevails.

 It may well take awhile!
 Thank you, Ed.